rayfin-ucsd/CSE151AGroupProject/README.md

 The very high MSE and MAE for both the testing and training sets indicate **underfitting.** Linear regression using just one feature is too simple to predict future revenues.

 We concluded that classification would be a more appropriate approach for this dataset.
-Classification offers advantages in terms of simplicity, accuracy, flexibility and interpetability, allowing us to navigate non-linear relationships more effectively.
+Classification offers advantages in terms of simplicity, accuracy, flexibility and interpretability, allowing us to navigate non-linear relationships more effectively.

 To implement this, we propose changing Net Collections Amount into predefined classes (e.g., $1000-$10000, $10001-$50000, $50000+).
 By segmenting the net collections amount into discrete ranges, we transform the challenge from predicting precise values to identifying the appropriate range of revenues.

-For categories such as Channel Type, Tax Category, we can try feature engineering to implement a neural networks that can improve our prediction accuracy.
+For categories such as Channel Type, Tax Category, we can try feature engineering to implement neural networks that can improve our prediction accuracy.

 ### Method 2: 3-Hidden Layer Neural Network

 The model achieved very close training and testing accuracy, 89% and 88% respectively.
-The small error values indicates that there is little underfitting or overfitting.
+The small error values indicate that there is little underfitting or overfitting.
 Plotting out the training plot versus the validation loss also confirms this.

 We implemented early stopping and hyperparameter tuning to test out multiple activation functions such as tanh, sigmoid, and ReLU and to find the optimal number of units and layers.